 Organizations don’t need to operate at the multi-million endpoint scale or have mature security teams to adopt detection-as-code.
 Panther provides a detection-as-code approach that allows organizations to store their detection in a git repository that enables security teams to understand all of their detections, who wrote them and when, and edit without losing contextual metadata and version control.
 Furthermore, with Panther organizations can write and customize their detections in Python.
 Learn more about the advantages of using Python for SIEM.

 Panther can analyze log data from hundreds of systems including AWS, GCP, Microsoft 365, Google Workspaces, Crowdstrike, OSquery, and more.
-Try Panther for 30 days or contact us for a personalized demo.
+Contact us for a personalized demo.